florianluediger/LedMatrixBoard/README.md

 # Led Matrix Board
 This is the board layout for a circuit containing two 8x8 LED matrices controlled by some MAX7219 drivers and an ESP8266 microcontroller.
+It is also possible to cascade multiple boards to get a wider display.

 # Required parts
  - [ESP2866 development board](https://www.gearbest.com/transmitters-receivers-module/pp_366523.html?wid=21)